Galapagos is an old Spanish word for tortoise. The archipelago is composed of more than 120 islands and it’s located 1000 km from the mainland.

 Here you’ll find all useful information you need to know before flying to Galapagos islands and exploring it on your own.
-Major part of Tortoise islands’ territory is inaccessible, the area remains a National Park protected by law.
+Major part of Tortoise islands’ territory is a National Park protected by law.
 The main three Galapagos islands and most developed are: Santa Cruz, Isla Isabela and San Cristobal.

 - Tickets are easily available in harbour offices and travel agencies in port towns.
 Prices are between 25-35$ per single ticket/depending on a season.

 Fast boats schedule between the islands – please note times might change depending on a season +/- 1 hour.
 You will get all information on your ticket.
-Don’t loose it as you might not be on the harbour list!!
+Don’t loose it as you might not be on the harbour list!
 Our agency forgot to pass the information to the list kept in the harbour and we almost didn’t get on board!
 Once you get into the port check if you are on the list and collect your pass.
-You won’t get on any boat without a pass!
+Otherwise you won’t get on any boat!

-Please note the times might differ depending on a season – there are months like November when some boats are not operating!!!
-It’s easy to check with every local agency or in the harbour.
+Please note the times might differ depending on a season – e.g. during November some boats are not operating!
+Generally it’s easy to check with every local agency or in the harbour.

 Flights to Galapagos islands?

 The only way to get to Galapagos islands is flying.
 You would need to pay visa fees (100$, only cash) for an entry fee, as well as 20$ for a travel card.
 All accessible to purchase on the airport before the flight.
 However there’s no possibility to do on-line check in.
 Get to the airport 2-3 hours before the fligh to have enough time for all the paper work and entry fee purchase.